 The QDRO will be implemented by a retirement plan so long as it is signed by a judge and filed with the court.
 If one party won’t sign the QDRO, then you will have to submit the QDRO to the court based on your local plan rules.
 You may need extra legal help in getting the QDRO filed.

 But how do QDROs actually work?

-After a plan determines that an order meets the requirements of a QDRO, the former spouse can expect the plan (not the ex spouse) to directly pay his or share of the benefits.
+After a plan determines that the order meets the requirements of a QDRO, the former spouse can expect the plan (not the ex-spouse) to directly pay his or her share of the benefits.
 So for example, if the plan is a pension, each party will receive their share directly from the plan without needing to go through the other.
 If the plan is a 401k, the community and separate property shares will be segregated with each spouse having their own retirement accounts.
 Each recipient will be taxed only on the amount she or he receives.

 QDROs should not be prepared by anyone other than an expert trained in marital property valuation and division.
 In some cases, QDROs can be even more complicated than anything we present about QDROs on this site.
 For example, sometimes prior to the preparation of a QDRO or division of a retirement plan, community and separate property interests may need to be valued or traced.
 While not all issues in a divorce require a QDRO specialist or lawyer, this is one issue that must be paid close attention to.